tmtxt/tmtxt.github.com/_drafts/2016-05-08-jekyll-ios-be-geek-on-the-go.md

 [wc]: /files/2016-05-08-jekyll-ios-be-geek-on-the-go/wc.jpg
 [bw1]: /files/2016-05-08-jekyll-ios-be-geek-on-the-go/bw1.jpg
 [bw2]: /files/2016-05-08-jekyll-ios-be-geek-on-the-go/bw2.jpg
+[cd]: /files/2016-05-08-jekyll-ios-be-geek-on-the-go/cd.jpg

-> This post is composed on iOS only, on my iPhone and iPad, from many places, at several times, in different situations.
+> This post is written entirely on iOS on my iPhone and iPad, from many places, at several times, in different situations.

 - So...
 You don't blog very regularly recently.
 - Hmm, I don't have enough time!